JAlcocerT/JAlcocerT/content/blog/outro-browsers.md

 Several self-hostable browsers running via containers are available, including:

 - **Neko**: A self-hosted virtual browser running in Docker containers using WebRTC technology for streaming.
-It supports multiple browsers like Firefox, Chromium, and Brave and focuses on privacy, multi-user collaboration, and lightweight browser isolation.[1][2][3][4]
+It supports multiple browsers like Firefox, Chromium, and Brave and focuses on privacy, multi-user collaboration, and lightweight **browser isolation**.

 ```sh